 Discussions with industry representatives and consultants.

-The process is further directed by various international guidance papers such as the Guidance for a Risk-Based Approach for the Banking Sector and the National Money Laundering and Terrorist Financing Risk Assessment and takes into account both the supervisory judgment and expertise of CIMA staff and CIMA issued.
+The process is further directed by various international guidance papers such as the Guidance for a Risk-Based Approach for the Banking Sector and the National Money Laundering and Terrorist Financing Risk Assessment and takes into account both the supervisory judgment and expertise of CIMA staff and CIMA issued guidance.

 The Banking Sector Risk Assessment is not intended to cover risks that may be specific to the circumstances of individual banks but evaluates risks from a sectoral perspective.
 The Banking Sector Risk Assessment also does not assess any types of risks other than those relating to ML or TF.